Huawei P30 Pro With 5x Optical Zoom, 4,200mAh Battery Launched Alongside P30

 Huawei P30 Pro and Huawei P30 smartphones are official.
 After months of leaks and rumours, Huawei on Tuesday unveiled its latest smartphones at the P Series launch event in Paris.
 The Chinese telecommunications giant says that Huawei P30 and Huawei P30 Pro are its “most advanced camera smartphones to date,” and come with the company's SuperSpectrum sensor, an optical zoom lens, and a new time-of-flight (ToF) camera.
 The new Huawei P30 Pro and P30 are going on sale today in select markets.
-Alongside the new smartphones, Huawei brought the FreeLace and FreeBuds Lite earbuds.
+Alongside the new smartphones, Huawei brought the FreeLace and FreeBuds Lite earbuds as well as Watch GT Elegant, Watch GT Active, and a 12,000mAh power bank.

 Huawei P30, Huawei P30 Pro price